wp-plugins/overwrite-uploads/readme.txt

 = x (2013-12-14) =
 * [UPDATE] General code cleanup and modernization
-* [UPDATE] Removed unnecessary debugging method and activation logic
+* [UPDATE] Removed unnecessary debugging method, activation logic and admin notices support

 = 1.0.2 =
 * Fixed bug where old Media Library entries weren't removed if the 'Organize my uploads into year and month folders' setting was enabled.